JCresent/JCresent/README.md

 - 👋 Hi, I’m Justin Cresent
-- 👀 I’m interested in software engineering and cybersecurity.
+- 👀 I’m interested in software engineering and cybersecurity
-- 🌱 I’m currently learning C++
-- Know Java, Python, C, C++
+- Java, Python, C, C++, HTML, JavaScript
-- 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me: JCresent@hotmail.com or 571-969-0674

 <!---